Pavin Smith Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.18 team ERA that ranks 15th among all league pitching staffs.
+- The Padres have a 4.43 team ERA that ranks 16th across all league pitching staffs.

-- The Padres rank 14th in baseball in home runs given up (21 total, one per game).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (21 total, one per game).

-- The Padres will send Lugo (2-0) to the mound for his fourth start of the season.
-He is 2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched.
+- Musgrove gets the call to start for the Padres, his first of the season.

-- The righty's most recent appearance was on Saturday against the Milwaukee Brewers, when he threw 3 2/3 innings, surrendering three earned runs while giving up eight hits.
+- The 30-year-old right-hander started and threw 5 2/3 innings when he last appeared on Friday, Oct.
+21 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.